UNICEF UK is proud to be the official charity partner of the Rugby League World Cup 2021.

 Child Protection in Brazil

-In partnership with the Rugby League World Cup 2021, we will harness the power of together to make a transformative difference for children affected by violence in Brazil.
-Our partnership will focus on the city of Rio de Janeiro —where many children are exposed to especially high levels of violence.
+In partnership with the Rugby League World Cup 2021, we are harnessing the power of together to make a transformative difference for children affected by violence in Brazil.
+Our partnership is focused on the city of Rio de Janeiro, where many children are exposed to especially high levels of violence.

-Together with the Rugby League World Cup 2021, our partnership will support improvements in Brazil’s existing child protection services —strengthening their capacity to prevent and respond to violence against children, and their ability to reach the children who are most vulnerable.
-In tandem with this, we will work directly with affected communities to increase knowledge about the negative impacts of violence against children, and influence behaviour changes that tackle the root causes of violence.
+Together with the Rugby League World Cup 2021, our partnership supported improvements in Brazil’s existing child protection services throughout the pandemic and beyond —strengthening their capacity to prevent and respond to violence against children and women, and their ability to reach the children who are most vulnerable.